 Casseroles like this have won their place in the hearts of American families – easy, fast and a great way to stretch a few ingredients.
 This one is certainly acceptable as is, and I’ve made versions of this as well as had many when I was growing up.

-The down side downside of casseroles, though, we probably all know.
+The downside of casseroles, though, we probably all know.
 Casseroles can be prone to iffy results, mushy, overcooked vegetables, and for those looking to avoid a lot of additives, many of the “short cuts” like canned soup and Bisquick are full of them.

 - Lightly steam fresh vegetables rather than using a frozen product

 - Substitute a cream sauce for the canned soup